Project Jukebox Survey

 |Richard Frank||Richard Frank was a respected Athabascan Elder from Minto, Alaska.
 He was born in 1927 to Justin and Lucy Frank, during a time when a nomadic subsistence lifestyle was paramount for survival.
 His family moved across the lands of Rampart, Stevens Village and Minto.
 He grew up learning the skills and traditions of his ancestors.
 This early training set the path and philosophy that Richard followed throughout his life: a strong work ethic, a sense of place, service to his community, fierce...
 Read More|

-Merritt Helfferich was born in Hartford, Connecticut in 1935, and came to Fairbanks, Alaska in 1958.
-He holds a bachelor degree from the University of Alaska Fairbanks.
-Early in his career he worked as a ballistic meteorologist and flight safety officer at the Poker Flat Research Rocket Range, and in 1969 as an ice technician on the SS Manhattan's transit of the Northwest Passage.
-He...
+Merritt Helfferich was born in Hartford, Connecticut in 1935, and came to Fairbanks, Alaska in 1958, where he earned a bachelor's degree from the University of Alaska Fairbanks.
+Early in his career he worked as a ballistic meteorologist and flight safety officer at the Poker Flat Research Range, and in 1969 as an ice technician on the SS Manhattan's transit of the Northwest Passage.
+He has a Masters Degree in Public Administration focused on science policy and organizational design...
 Read More

 |Effie Kokrine||Effie Kokrine was a respected Athabascan Elder and long-time resident of Fairbanks, Alaska.
 She was born in a camp on the Tanana River on March 23, 1919, and moved to Fairbanks with her husband, Andy Kokrine, in 1949.
 She was an avid dog-musher who won the Women's North American Sled Dog Championships in 1946 and 1947.
 She was a dedicated educator, teaching Athabascan culture to Fairbanks school children.
 To them, she was known as "Grandma Effie."
 After living in Fairbanks for many years,...
 Read More|